Pontoon Boats 101: How to Clean and Take Care of a Pontoon Boat

 Look for holes, leaks, or cracks to prevent any damage to your pontoon.
 If the boat does begin to take on water, it will increase the fuel usage, sit lower on the water, and strain the engine.

 How to Clean a Pontoon Boat and Protect Your Investment

 Knowing how to clean a pontoon boat and maintain it is vital to its lifespan and performance ability.
 Always rely on your pontoon’s manufacturer instruction manual for specific maintenance and cleaning needs.
-You should also make sure to get your boat checked out by your dealer or a professional on a regular basis to avoid costly repairs and to ensure longevity.
+You should also make sure to get your boat checked out by your dealer or a professional regularly to avoid costly repairs and to ensure longevity.

 Want to purchase a pontoon boat?
-Check out our website to see our pontoon boat listings.
+Check out our website to see our pontoon offers and boat listings.